What Is A Contingent Offer, And Why Is It Used When Buying A House?

 How Often Do Contingent Offers Fall Through?

-NAR also noted that more buyers are waiving contingencies to stay competitive in the current real estate market, but doing this can increase the risk for both parties.
+NAR also noted that some buyers are still waiving contingencies to stay competitive in the current real estate market, but doing this can increase the risk for both parties.
 Remember, the sale can still fall through.
 If you’ve waived contingencies and you back out of a sale due to a low appraisal or a major home flaw, you can lose your earnest money.

 The Bottom Line